 At first it seems like the most impressive thing about Monnie Burke’s is the great back patio that just keeps on going, like a hallway to nowhere.
 But this place also has some very good food.
 The well-rounded menu runs the gamut from burrata to a burger, and includes a pork shank that’s really fantastic.
 The interior feels a little like a chain restaurant (i.e. very large and a little generic/Houlihan’s-esque), but is perfect for a last-minute group dinner in the neighborhood.

 It might technically be in Little Italy now, but we’re including Jim’s Original in this guide anyway.
 Jim’s is credited with serving the first grilled Polish with onions and mustard, back in the 1930s.
 At that point it was located in the old Maxwell Street Market, which used to be in Pilsen, and that’s where Jim’s Original’s heart remains.
 You may have to take a quick drive out of the neighborhood to get here these days, but it’s worth it.
-This is a Pilsen classic, and a very good hot dog.
+This is a Pilsen classic.

 An upbeat spot with a stage and live music throughout the week - plus some solid BBQ.
 Try to get here early, before the rib tips run out, and make sure you also order the brisket chili that comes with mac and cheese in it.
 Just don’t count on actually doing any dancing.
 If you eat the appropriate amount of BBQ, you’ll probably want to go home and sleep instead.

 Birrieria Zaragoza, in Archer Heights, is our favorite place for goat tacos in Chicago.
 But this spot is a close second.
 The beef tacos are a solid order, too, but you’re mostly here for the goat (which also comes in stew form).
 Just come with cash - they don’t take credit cards.